lailasherif/scriptspinner-website/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b your-branch-name`)
+1. Create your your Branch (`git checkout -b your-branch-name`)
+2. Work on the project!
-3. Commit your Changes (`git commit -m 'Comment goes here'`)
+3. Commit your changes (`git commit -m 'Comment goes here'`)
 4. Push to the Branch (`git push origin your-branch-name`)
-5. Open a Pull Request